 - Sift the flour and sugar separately.
 Beat the eggs in a bowl and set aside. in a bowl of electric mixer, beat the butter until soften.
 Add sugar, ground almonds, salt, eggs and lastly the flour.
 Mix slowly until the mixture comes together.
 Remove from electric mixer wrap in plastic wrap and refrigerate for minimum of 2 hour.

-Baking the sweet pastry dough
+Baking the sweet pastry dough filled with chickpeas, rice or cooking beans

-How to make the lemon cream/ lemon curd.
+How to make the lemon custard

 First zest the lemons in large heatproof bowl and then you add in sugar.
 Using both hands, rub the lemon zest into the sugar.
 Add the eggs and whisk everything together.
 Stir in the lemon juice.
 Set the bowl over a pan of simmering water and mix and mix and mix on low speed until the mixture reaches 82-83 C (180-181 F) it will take good 15 minutes.